nikolovinn/game_of_life/README.md

 ### Running without Docker

 #### Prerequisites
-- PHP 8.4 CLI installed and accessible from command line
+- PHP 8.4 CLI installed and accessible from the command line
 - Composer installed (global or local)

 #### Installation and Running